livingmap/documentation-LivingMapSDK/source/mapping/routing.rst

     :depth: 2
     :local:

-The *LivingMapSDK* exposes functionality for plotting a route from a origin to a destination via a list of optional intermediate destinations.
+The *LivingMapSDK* provides functionality for plotting a route on a map, from a origin to a destination via a list of optional intermediate destinations.

 .. note::
     This will require the *Routing Capability* to be added to your map.
 Contact the :doc:`Support Desk </support/support-desk>` for this to be granted